 The Consolidated Financial Statements contain all adjustments necessary for a fair presentation of the interim consolidated financial condition and consolidated results of operations.
-Our accounting policies conform to accounting principles generally accepted in the United States of America (GAAP) and the prevailing practices within the financial services industry.
-This interim Quarterly Report is prepared based upon statutory and regulatory requirements and in accordance with GAAP.
-However, certain disclosures required by GAAP are omitted.
-The results of the six months ended June 30, 2017, are not necessarily indicative of the results to be expected for the year ending December 31, 2017.
+While our accounting policies conform to accounting principles generally accepted in the United States of America (U.S. GAAP) and the prevailing practices within the financial services industry, this interim Quarterly Report is prepared based upon statutory and regulatory requirements and, accordingly, does not include all disclosures required by U.S. GAAP.
+The results of the three months ended March 31, 2017, are not necessarily indicative of the results to be expected for the year ending December 31, 2017.
 The interim financial statements and the related notes in this Quarterly Report should be read in conjunction with the Consolidated Financial Statements and related notes included in our Annual Report for the year ended December 31, 2016 (2016 Annual Report).